-In 2020, NENA along with many others have plans to make our neighborhood an even better, more vibrant community.
-Come to the fifth annual State of Our Neighborhood to learn more about the upcoming year from the perspectives of our elected officials and local government.
+2023 is shaping up to be another eventful year.
+As the world continues to recover from the COVID-19 pandemic, economic distress, widespread food insecurity, and organizing against oppressive systems in our city, NENA along with many others have plans to make our neighborhood an even better, more vibrant community.
+Come to the eighth annual State of Our Neighborhood to learn more about the upcoming year from the perspectives of our elected officials and local government.

 NENA’s State of Our Neighborhood

 The meeting is free and open to the public.
-NENA’s serves the neighborhoods of Keewaydin, Minnehaha, Morris Park, and Wenonah.
+NENA serves the neighborhoods of Keewaydin, Minnehaha, Morris Park, and Wenonah.

 Come hear from NENA, neighborhood leaders, and elected officials.
 This is your community and your time to get involved!